authcrunch/authcrunch.github.io/docs/authenticate/oauth/81-backend-oauth2-0006-microsoft.md

 ![Azure Active Directory - App registrations - My Application](../images/oauth2_azure_application_id.png)

-Finally, you need to generate a client secret to authenticate `caddy-auth-portal`.
+Finally, you need to generate a client secret to authenticate.
 In the sidebar, navigate to `Certificates and secrets` and click on `New client secret`.

 ![Azure Active Directory - App registrations - My Application - Certificates and secrets](../images/oauth2_azure_secrets.png)